Liberty vs. Louisiana NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Liberty has combined with its opponents to score more than 53.5 points in five of nine games this season.
+- Liberty has combined with its opponents to put up more than 53.5 points in five of nine games this season.

-- Louisiana has combined with its opponents to score more than 53.5 points in five of 10 games this season.
+- Louisiana's games have gone over 53.5 points in five of 10 chances this season.

-- The two teams combine to average 66.3 points per game, 12.8 more than the total in this contest.
+- The two teams combine to score 66.3 points per game, 12.8 more than the total in this contest.

-- The 37.9 combined points per game that these two squads have allowed this season are 15.6 fewer than the 53.5 over/under in this contest.
+- This contest's over/under is 15.6 points greater than the 37.9 these two squads combine to surrender per game this season.

-- The average total in Flames games this season is 57.4, 3.9 points more than Saturday's total of 53.5.
+- The Flames and their opponents have scored an average of 57.4 points per game in 2021, 3.9 more than Saturday's total.

-- In 2021, games involving the Ragin' Cajuns have averaged a total of 57.3 points, 3.8 more than the set total in this contest.
+- The 57.3 PPG average total in Ragin' Cajuns games this season is 3.8 points more than this game's over/under.

 Liberty Stats and Trends

-- The Flames are 3-3 ATS when favored by 4 points or more this season.
+- The Flames have an against the spread record of 3-3 in their six games as a favorite of 4.5 points or more so far this season.

-- Liberty has eclipsed the over/under in 33.3% of its opportunities this year (three times in nine games with a set point total).
+- Liberty's games this year have hit the over in 33.3% of its opportunities (three times in nine games with a set point total).

-- When Liberty totals more than 357.8 yards, the team is 4-3 against the spread and 5-3 overall.
+- When Liberty churns out more than 357.8 yards, the team is 4-3 against the spread and 5-3 overall.

 - The Flames have 13 turnovers this season, equal to the number of takeaways for the Ragin' Cajuns.